redzic/DiViEn/README.md

 The output file may not be fully compatible with some video players at the moment due to a lack of proper timestamps being set.
 This should be fixed in the future.

-Distributed encoding currently is implemented in a basic form, but contains bugs.
-These should be fixed in the future.
+Distributed encoding currently is implemented in a basic form.
+It is in early stages, so if you find any issues with it please report them.

 ### Current Limitations